I call home from Michael’s, praying Mom answers but prepared for the worst. Of course, it’s Dad who answers.

 “You want to be friends with me, so I must not be so bad.”

-I could tell he trusted me.
+I can tell he trusts me.

 “Look around and tell me who your friends are.”